nerazzurro80/blackjack/README.md

 * Technologies and framework involved:
     * AngularJS 1.5 with components (card)
     * SASS and CSS3 animations (card flip)
-    * ECMAScript 6 syntax, translated wit Babel
+    * ECMAScript 6 syntax, translated with Babel
     * Standard dependencies stack management with Gulp and Bower
     * Services are unit testable with karma